Disorders of Sex Development

 A genitourethrogram to look at the urethra and vagina, if present

-A chromosome study to help determine the genetic sex of the child
+A chromosome study to help figure out the genetic sex of the child

 Evaluation of gene on the Y chromosome that starts development of the male sex organs